Faster Convergence of Local SGD for Over-Parameterized Models: Conclusion

 \section{Conclusion}

 We studied the theoretical convergence guarantees of Local SGD for training over-parameterized models in the heterogeneous data setting and established tight convergence rates for strongly-convex, convex and non-convex loss functions.
-Moreover, we validated the effectiveness of local steps in speeding up the convergence of Local SGD in various settings both theoretically and using extensive simulations.
-Our results partially explain the fast convergence of Local SGD (especially when compared to Minibatch SGD) when training large-scale deep learning models.
+Moreover, we validated the effectiveness of local steps in speeding up the convergence of Local SGD in various settings both theoretically and using extensive simulations. {However, our theoretical results fall short of explaining the effectiveness of local steps in the later phase of training non-convex over-parameterized Neural Networks, as observed in our experiments.
+We leave this important issue as a future research direction.} Our results partially explain the fast convergence of Local SGD (especially when compared to Minibatch SGD) when training large-scale deep learning models.

 As future work, one interesting direction would be to generalize our results to the partial node participation setting, which is practical in federated learning.
 Another interesting direction would be to further study and quantify the two-phase convergence phenomenon of Local SGD when training large-scale neural networks, as we discussed in Section \ref{subsec:cifar}.
-This may need combining the interpolation assumption with the special architectures of neural networks (see, e.g.,~\cite{allen2019convergence,du2019gradient}).
+This may need combining the interpolation assumption with the special architectures of neural networks (see, e.g.,~\citep{allen2019convergence,du2019gradient}).